FSDCrew/FSD/backend/crew_service/docs/worker.md

 2. **Signaling**: Thread sets `cancellation_event` to notify main execution
 3. **Response**: Process checks `cancellation_event`:
    - Before flow execution: Exits early, updates status to CANCELLED
+   - During flow execution: `flow.kickoff()` runs in a separate thread, and the main thread checks `cancellation_event` every second.
+When cancellation is detected, the process immediately updates status to CANCELLED, stops the heartbeat thread, closes the HTTP client, and exits using `os._exit(0)`, which terminates all threads including the flow execution thread
-   - After flow execution: Updates status to CANCELLED (flow already completed)
+   - After flow execution: Updates status to CANCELLED if cancellation was detected (e.g., cancellation was set right before completion)
    - During exception handling: Sets status to CANCELLED if event is set

-**Important**: CrewAI's `flow.kickoff()` does not support cancellation signals.
-If cancellation is requested during flow execution, the process will complete the flow and then update the status to CANCELLED.
-For immediate termination, the worker's `stop()` method forcefully kills processes.
+**Important**: CrewAI's `flow.kickoff()` does not support cancellation signals directly.
+To enable cancellation during flow execution, the flow runs in a separate thread, and the main thread periodically checks for cancellation.
+When cancellation is detected, the process immediately exits using `os._exit(0)`, providing immediate termination of the flow execution.

 See [Crew Run Cancellation Flow](crewrun_cancellation.md) for details on the cancellation API and queue status transitions.